rail5/polonius/README.md

   - and then **(3)** *writing that portion of RAM back to the disk*.

 There's nothing wrong with this method -- but it does limit you to how much you can load into RAM at any one time.
 Try editing a 100GB file in a normal text editor!

-Polonius can be used to edit files of any size (up to just over **8 million terabytes**) on systems with as little as only **a few kilobytes** of available memory.

-In order to achieve this, it never loads any more data into RAM than is currently being used.
-All that we have to keep in memory is the part of the file that's *currently* being displayed, plus a list of the *changes* the user wants to make.

 Polonius is made up of separate **binary modules**:
   - The *"reader"*, which outputs a *selected portion* of the contents of a file